liutiantian233/CPP-Project/Proj01/README.md

 Your program will do the following:

 1. Take as input four floating point values (in this order, as indicated):

    1. a real value and an imaginary value for the first complex number
+   2. a real value and an imaginary value for the second complex number

+2. Print the following four results: the sum, the difference, the product and the quotient of the 2 complex numbers.
+You will use **exactly** the following format:

+   1. Each result on a single line (thus 4 lines printed)
+   2. The precision is to two decimal point of accuracy (see note 1c below)
+   3. output looks like the following **exactly**: 1 + 2i that is, a float, a space, a plus Deliverables sign, a space, a float followed directly by the letter i

+## Deliverables